TechEarl

 Reverse a video from the command line with ffmpeg: the reverse video filter, the areverse audio filter, and the new-output-file rule that keeps the source intact.

-To reverse a video with ffmpeg, run the reverse video filter and write the result to a new file:
+To reverse a video with ffmpeg, use the reverse video filter for the picture and the areverse audio filter for the sound, and write the result to a new file.
+To reverse both picture and sound:

 bash